drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/05 16:01_ Scene: A car at the bottom of a cliff, with blood splattered everywhere

+After the bystanders, students from a detective academy arrive on a field trip.

+`Instructor: It is your task to learn things about the occupants of the car.

+Do you use someone or anyone.

+Someone?
+Anyone?

+Students: [crickets]` See 115216924955571809

+_01/05 16:00_ Scene: A car at the bottom of a cliff, with blood splattered everywhere

+After the bystanders, students from a detective academy arrive on a field trip.

+`Instructor: It is your task to learn things about the occupants of the car.

+Do you use someone or anyone.

+Someone?
+Anyone?

+Students: [crickets]`

 _01/05 15:39_ But in https://cygwin.com/pipermail/cygwin/2026-January/259210.html is included, `Thanks for the report and the test case.
 I looked into the issue and found the cause.
 I also confirmed that the patch attached solves the issue.